mahmoud-nb/surge.ui/docs/en/components/switchfield.md

-# Switch
+# SwitchField

-Switch component for on/off toggle actions.
+SwitchField component for on/off toggle actions.
 Compliant with W3C standards with complete accessibility support and intelligent label positioning.

 ## Usage examples